-I’m in the 2nd grade: a new kid, shy, scared, and thinking about love.
-This was a worthwhile distraction, my 7-year-old subconscious must have thought, from actually feeling the full anxiety.
+I’m in the 2nd grade: a new kid in a new country, shy, scared, and thinking about love.
+This was a worthwhile distraction, my 7-year-old subconscious must have thought, from actually feeling the full anxiety of that moment.
 As I looked around the classroom, my young brain went to work: hmm, who do I have a crush on here?
 (Not much has changed, I wryly realize as I write that.)

 Of course she told him as soon as he returned (WTF, Rachel?!), but my mortification was quickly eased by the bright smile on his face as he said that he liked me too.
 Can you imagine, reader?!
 The heat on my cheeks and accompanying elation was the first of many a new sensation I would know and crave.
 And so my addiction to love began.
 He was my first boyfriend.

 As I went home that day, I felt a thrill that I could barely contain.
 That feeling still happens today in those moments of early love and requited affection, when an entire new world seems to open inside, containing you both, and all you want to do is smile in sunlight and write poetry about it.
 We were “boyfriend-girlfriend” for a year until I moved, and I was that weird seven-year-old who came home on Valentine’s Day with a delicate pewter vase, engraved with a rose, from my goofy, adorable seven-year-old boyfriend.
 The other girls weren’t really doing this.
 But I had found love.
 I felt special.